Archie9010/Photo/README.md

 * The code was inspiered by PP5 Moments.
 * Post Display on landing page inspiered by Moments by Code Insitute

-* - Mentor support, guidance, tips, and key things to look out for throughout the project.
+* Special Thanks to Marcel Mulders for Mentor support, guidance, tips, and key things to look out for throughout the project.

 ### **Content**